 Canada's International Transactions in Securities

-The series on international security transactions covers portfolio transactions in stocks, bonds, and money market securities between non-residents and residents of Canada.
+The series on international transactions in securities cover portfolio transactions in stocks, bonds, and money market securities between non-residents and residents of Canada.

-The series on international security transactions covers portfolio transactions in stocks, bonds, and money market securities between non-residents and residents of Canada.
+The series on international transactions in securities covers portfolio transactions in stocks, bonds, and money market securities between non-residents and residents of Canada.
 The series include trade in outstanding issues, new issues, retirements, and change in interest payable and are further segmented by issuing sector and major geographical area.

 The principle guiding their construction is that a change of ownership occurs between residents of a foreign country and Canada.
 These series form an integral part of Canada's balance of payments.
 Certain types of security transactions, which are excluded from this monthly program, are classified to other balance of payments series as follows: